 Crust Italian, G/F, The Woo Cheong Pawn Shop, 60A–66 Johnston Road, Wan Chai, Hong Kong

-On days where deciding on a single eatery is providing difficult, Graham St Food Hall (GSFH), the latest in the city’s slew of food hall openings, will offer a simple solution.
+On days where deciding on a single venue is proving difficult, Graham St Food Hall (GSFH), the latest in the city’s slew of food hall openings, will offer a simple solution.
 Serving comfort classic from five homegrown vendors, the trendy NoHo post — furry companions welcome — is made for indecisive diners in mind.
 Tuck in loves and known serves including La Viña’s basque burnt cheesecake, Motown Pizza’s & Wings’s signature Detroit-style deep-dish and the original Smoke & Barrels (with the ‘s’!)
 Southern-inspired barbecue sandwiches.
 New to the rota is Hambāgā, which serves Japanese hamburg steak donburi bowls in a slathering of tasty sauce — the secret-recipe curry is a known favourite.

 Graham St Food Hall, Shop 3, 23 Graham Street, Central, Hong Kong, +852 9612 0988